Shubhadeep394/test/README.md

 #### Receiving Alerts
-Before running the code make sure you have installed python and the nescessary libraries for running the code in your VPS Update the packages on Ubuntu using the following command,
+Before running the code make sure you have installed python and the nescessary libraries for running the code in your VPS Update the packages on Ubuntu Server using the following command,
 ```python
 sudo apt-get -y update
 ```